View

 For this project, I worked with Little Green A Plant Bar, a local business that serves as an eclectic community space offering plants and coffee.
 The goal was to redesign their website to create a more user-friendly, visually appealing, and responsive experience that captured the brand’s laid-back and inviting vibe.

 The challenge was with Little Green's original website— it was outdated, cluttered, and not optimized for mobile devices.
-Customers struggled to find clear information about products, services and events; the site did not reflect the inviting in-store experience.
 My task was to redesign the site to improve navigation, provide a smooth user experience, and better represent the business as a place for people to connect, relax, and enjoy a cup of coffee.

 Animated examples of the screens, walking through the prototype